 - 1 tsp salt

-- Add oil and mix into the flour
+- Add oil and mix into the flour.

-- Repeat for each dough piece
+- Repeat for each piece of dough.

 If you have any questions, feel free to get in touch with me in the comments below or through email on the contact me page.
 Let me know what you think!